 The Resource Delaware's forests presently cover approximately 371,000 acres, roughly one-third of the land area in the State.
 Delaware has experienced a rapid conversion of forests and agricultural lands to residential and other urban uses since the 1980s.
-Weather Conditions Delaware experienced a cool, wet spring in 2010, ideal for anthracnose disease.
-However, the summer months brought drought for the fourth year out of the last five.
-The summer drought will likely lead to continued expression of stress-related disease issues, such as Hypoxylon canker of oaks, in 2011.
+Weather Conditions Delaware again experienced a cool, wet spring in 2011, ideal for anthracnose disease.
+However, the summer months brought drought for the fifth year out of the last six.
+The summer drought will likely lead to continued expression of stress-related pest issues in coming years.

-Forest Health Programs

-State forestry agencies work in partnership with the U.S. Forest Service to monitor forest conditions and trends in their State and respond to pest outbreaks to protect the forest resource.
+Forest Health Programs State forestry agencies work in partnership with the U.S. Forest Service to monitor forest conditions and trends in their State and respond to pest outbreaks to protect the forest resource.